Rafaellinos/learning_react/Complete-React-Developer-in-2022/notes.md

 - We don't manipulate the DOM directly.
 - Build like Lego blocks.
 Small components
 - Components containing components
-- Components examples: Bootstrap react, material design etc (Share components)
+- Components examples: Bootstrap react, material design, etc (Share components)
 - Creates a virtual DOM (State, JSX, Components)
 - The states propagate thought the children's components
 - AngularJS is a framework, that has everything.
-React only works with the view, more like a ui library than a framework.
+React only works with the view, more like a UI library than a framework.

 ###########################